FAQ

 How big is the index?

-It depends when you ask, but the record is 164,000,000 documents.
+It depends when you ask, but the record is about 300 million documents [in 2024].
 In terms of disk size, we’re talking approximately a terabyte.

 Index size isn’t a particularly good metric.
 It’s good for marketing, but in practice an index with a million documents that are all of high quality is better than an index with a billion documents where only a fraction of them are interesting.
 Sorting the chaff from the wheat is a much harder problem than just building a huge pile of both.